Ardrossan Castle: History

-Later history
+Destruction

 The Earls of Eglington kept the castle, and the accounts for 1617 include "seventeen feet of rigging-stone" worked by a stonemason for repairs.
 In 1648 Oliver Cromwell's troops destroyed the castle, removing much of the stone and taking it to Ayr to build a fort, called the Ayr Citadel, there.
 The ruins of this castle still stand, but are in hazardous condition.
 The building has been designated a Scheduled monument.

 Legends

 The castle is said to be haunted by the ghost of William Wallace, who is said to wander the ruins on stormy nights.

 The castle is also associated with the Devil.
 Sir Fergus Barclay, also known as "the De'il of Ardrossan", was a horseman, famous around the lands for his tremendous skill.
 The secret to his skill, however, was a magical bridle, which was given to Barclay by the Devil, in exchange for his soul.
 However, the Devil was tricked by Barclay into giving his soul back.
 Infuriated by this trickery, the Devil attacked the castle in his rage, and is said to have left his hoof prints on one of the rocks.
 Sir Fergus Barclay is buried in the castle chapel, situated a few hundred yards inland from the castle, further down the hill.